My Spouse Needs a Nursing Home. What Will That Mean for Me?

 Third, you can still engage in estate planning to remove property from the “countable assets” consideration or to simply give it away.
 However, if assets are given away within the past five years looking back from the Medicaid application, then there will be a period of Medicaid ineligibility (or a penalty).
 For every $10,458.77 given away in that five-year look-back period, there will be one month of ineligibility for Medicaid benefits.

 Medicaid can and does allow for a spouse to protect her assets when her spouse needs long-term, expensive care.
 However, a mistake in planning can lead to a long penalty period or an outright rejection.
-An experienced elder law attorney can provide you with sound advice on how to protect assets from the growing costs of long-term care.
+An experienced elder law lawyer in New Jersey can provide you with sound advice on how to protect assets from the growing costs of long-term care.
 Contact our office at (609) 580-1044 to schedule your consultation.

 1 As a rule of thumb, for an asset to be “countable” for Medicaid it must be available for use in paying long-term care costs.
 This could be accounts holding cash such as checking or savings accounts; investments that are easily liquidated like bonds and stocks; real estate not used as a main residence; or life insurance policies with cash values.
 Some assets are specifically excluded, including your main residence, personal property, irrevocable burial accounts, and term life insurance.